 The governor's formal powers have improved in the last few decades.
 In 1993, the General Assembly authorized the governor to submit an executive budget every year for its consideration.
+This allows the governor to set some priorities and more effectively shape the direction of the state.
 Also in 1993, the governor was authorized to consolidate 76 state agencies into 13 departments.
 The department heads would be in the governor's cabinet, and he or she would appoint them and could dismiss them if necessary.
 Yet the governor continues to be limited by the fact that seven heads of other departments are still elected independently.
-In 2014, the legislature finally agreed to allow the governor more authority over the administration of the executive branch.

 Another example of a formal power that has increased the governor's influence is in the area of crisis management.
 The General Assembly grants the chief executive broad powers to deal with crises such as natural disasters and riots.
-When Hurricane Hugo threatened the state in 1989, Governor Carroll Campbell ordered evacuation of the coastal areas.
-He ordered law
+When Hurricane Hugo threatened the state in 1989, Governor